unitaryfund/unitary.foundation/src/content/blog/2025_werqshop.md

 ## Funding and acknowledgements

 WERQSHOP is made possible by funding from the National Science Foundation (NSF), under a [POSE Phase II grant](https://unitary.foundation/posts/2023_mitiq_nsf_pose/) for the development of an open source ecosystem for Mitiq.
 Additional funding for Mitiq, quantum error mitigation research by Unitary Foundation and development of next generation compilers and quantum benchmarks has been provided by IBM Research, the US Department of Energy ARQC TEAM program and ASCR SMART Stack program.
+Unitary Foundation acknowledges additional support from its Members.

+Last but not least, this workshop is made possible thanks to a number of volunteers co-organizing it, a complete list can be found on the [WERQSHOP](https://werq.shop/) website.